How Stem Cell therapy can help you

 We are deeply committed to maintaining an ethical, professional and caring approach towards our patients and each other.

-Pluripotent, Stem Cell are hugely beneficial and have been shown to be 6-10 times more effective than the normal adult, autologous and/or umbilical cord treatments offered by other treatment providers.
+Pluripotent, Stem Cell are hugely beneficial and have been shown to be 6-10 times more effective than the normal adult stem cells, offered by other treatment providers.
 The reason is both the structure of the Stem Cells and in particular the type and amount of Cells that we are able to provide per treatment to our patients and the fact that all of our Stem Cells are freshly produced and never frozen.

 During a single session, we administer a minimum of 20 million Pluripotent, Stem Cell to our Patients resulting in better healing, faster recovery and an overall improvement of the patient’s situation.